 And of course, you can use this to dust on top of treats, giving them a special touch — as with any plain cake (like these Chocolate “Cheesecake”-filled Cupcakes, or these Chocolate Avocado Truffles with a Kick, or these Raw Nut Butter Truffles.

-This recipe is very versatile as well – you can use it to make Homemade Powdered Sugar out of sucanat, coconut sugar, palm sugar (though that is likely not the most sustainable option), and rapadura and date sugar, too.
-I personally only use coconut sugar occasionally as we are really watching our carbs due to candida, but you can use whatever sweetener works well for you.
+This recipe is very versatile as well – you can use it to make Homemade Powdered Sugar out of sucanat, coconut sugar, palm sugar (though that is likely not the most sustainable option), as well as rapadura and date sugar.
+I personally only use coconut sugar occasionally as we are really watching our carbs these days due to candida, but you can use whatever sweetener works well for you.